Close

 Caroline Shackett, PhD, NCSP

-Dr. Shackett is a licensed psychologist in New Hampshire, Vermont and New York.
-She is also a nationally certified school psychologist.
+Dr. Shackett is a licensed psychologist in New Hampshire, Vermont and New York and is a nationally certified school psychologist.
+In addition, Dr. Shackett is credentialed to practice telepsychology in many other states under the authority of PSYPACT and holds an Authority to Practice Interjurisdictional Telepsychology (APIT) from the PSYPACT Commission.
 She completed her doctoral graduate training at the University of Massachusetts – Amherst and postdoctoral fellowship training at the Rural Vermont Consortium of the Precision Valley in Springfield, VT.
 Dr. Shackett provides individual therapy and diagnostic assessment services for children and adolescents.
 She has extensive background in positive behavioral support and interventions and is able to provide parenting supports.
-Dr. Shackett provides psychological, psychoeducational, and autism evaluations, in addition to functional behavior assessments.
+Dr. Shackett provides psychological, psychoeducational, and autism evaluations.
 She has worked in and consulted with schools on a variety of topics ranging from assessments to interventions and supports.
 Her research background involves interventions promoting academic achievement and behavioral supports.
 Dr. Shackett takes an ecological, collaborative approach to working with clients and their families that involves behavioral and cognitive behavioral methods.

 Gillian Sowden, MD